Charles Crapsey

 Charles C. Crapsey (November 25, 1849 – July 26, 1909) was an American architect known for his church designs.
-He trained under James K. Wilson from 1865–1873, worked on his own between 1873–1888, and then with Wilson again from 1895-1901.
-He worked with William R. Brown from 1889–1895 and with E. N. Lamm from 1901-1909.
+He trained under James K. Wilson from 1865 to 1873, worked on his own between 1873 and 1888, and then with Wilson again from 1895 to 1901.
+He worked with William R. Brown from 1889 to 1895 and with E. N. Lamm from 1901 to 1909.
 His work is distinctive for its creative combinations of shaping, massing, and materials, and Crapsey is known especially for his design of churches.
-He was born in Fairmount, Ohio and died in Cincinnati.
+He was born in Fairmount, Ohio, and died in Cincinnati.

 Crapsey began his career working mainly on the design of residences.
 He designed the Shingle Style Nathan F. Baker House on Madison Rd. in East Walnut Hills (1883) for the sculptor and relative of Crapsey's mentor James K. Wilson.
 A print and floor plan of the house appeared in the June 9, 1883 American Architect and Building News.
 He also designed a "Five-Thousand-Dollar Suburban Home" in the Cincinnati suburb of Hartwell in 1886, and some commercial buildings.

 Crapsey & Brown specialized in church architecture.
 Crapsey belonged to the Methodist church and obtained several commissions for their buildings.
 Brown had already been doing church design before they teamed up.
 According to the Architectural Foundation of Cincinnati, "They were among the first firm to exploit the "Akron Plan", which included Sunday School rooms within the main Church building connected by moveable screens."
 These "were sought after by many Protestant denominations, not only in Ohio and Kentucky, but as far as a $300,000 Presbyterian Church for Seattle, Washington" which was designed by Crapsey & Lamm in 1906.
 He and his partners also designed church-related educational buildings including a dormitory for Ohio Wesleyan College (Delaware, Ohio) in 1889 and Methodist missionary schools and chapels in China.